Get Free Shipping on orders over $79

 Paperback

-or 4 interest-free payments of $11.14 with
+or 4 interest-free payments of $9.75 with

 or

-Aims to ship in 10 to 15 business days
+Ships in 5 to 10 business days

-In this firsthand account, David Bernhardt, 53rd Secretary of the United States Department of the Interior, describes how he witnessed firsthand the administrative state's transformation from a collection of departments under the command of the President into a sprawling and unaccountable bureaucracy.
+In this firsthand account, David Bernhardt, 53rd Secretary of the United States Department of the Interior, describes how he witnessed firsthand the administrative state''s transformation from a collection of departments under the command of the President into a sprawling and unaccountable bureaucracy.

 "Resistance" to the Trump presidency within the civil service drew media attention, but it was only part of a larger problem: a federal bureaucracy that often goes its own way, contrary to the policies of elected leadership.
-In this insider's account, David L. Bernhardt reveals how the bureaucratic swampreallyoperates and how unaccountable power has been concentrated deep within the administrative state, resulting in dysfunction.
+In this insider's account, David L. Bernhardt reveals how the bureaucratic swamp really operates and how unaccountable power has been concentrated deep within the administrative state, resulting in dysfunction.

 Executive agencies were created to implement legislation and presidential directives, yet career civil servants use them to advance their own agendas instead.
 Congress often writes laws broadly, letting subject-matter experts at administrative agencies fill in the details with regulations.
 Then, agency employees sometimes substitute their own policy preferences for actual statutory or regulatory language.
 They may also fail to appreciate that their authority is delegated from an official who answers to the president.
 Bernhardt gives examples of federal employees undermining the administration's policies simply by refusing to work on a task, slow-walking it, or doing a subpar job.